 Since 1999, the Southern Arizona Water Users Association (SAWUA) has operated as a voluntary nonprofit association organized to discuss, analyze and recommend ways to preserve and enhance the quality and quantity of Southern Arizona's water resources.
 SAWUA works to determine and encourage the most effective management of the region's sustainable supplies of water.
 Accordingly, SAWUA's primary task is to have an active presence and participation in the development of legislation, policies and rules affecting water users.
-This legislative briefing document is intended to provide Legislators and legislative staff with an overview of water policy issues that impact Southern Arizona.
+This legislative briefing document is intended to provide Legislators and legislative staff with an overview of water policies of interest to Southern Arizona.
 This briefing is designed to provide a concise reference to those issues.
-SAWUA remains available to provide additional information on these issues as well as any other water-related legislation of mutual concern or interest.
+SAWUA remains available to provide additional information on these issues as well as any other water-related legislation of mutual interest or concern.